raspberrypilearning/lego-robot-car/en/step_7.md

 If you would like to enhance your Bluetooth car then you could think about adding more electronic components:

-+ Add extra LEDs as brake lights when the car stops, or headlights when the car drives.
++ Add extra LEDs as flashing police 'pursuit' lights, or headlights when the car drives.

 + Many vehicles make a sound when they are reversing, so you could add a buzzer to your project.